mgba-emu/gbatek/index.md

 ```

 JAP region launched first (unknown if there was any pre-installed version prior
+to the v1.0 update (or if v1.0 was really released as "update" at all), unknown
-to the v1.0 update, unknown if v1.1 did also exist).
+if v1.1 did also exist).

 USA/EUR/AUS regions launched on 03 Apr 2009 (so only v1.3 and up exist as
-update?; but they must have had an older version pre-installed).
+update?; but they had an older version pre-installed: v1.2U is known to exist).

-KOR region launched at unknown date.

-CHN region launched on 11 Sep 2010 with firmware v1.4.2C (which is essentially
+CHN region launched on 11 Sep 2010 with firmware v1.4.2C (or more probably with
-same as v1.4.1 for other regions; for some weird reason, the chinese version
+v1.4.1C pre-installed?).

+KOR region launched at unknown date (probably near chinese launch date) (korean
+v1.4.1K is known to exist).

-numbers are one step "ahead" of the normal numbering).
+CHN and KOR do have version numbers one step higher than normal regions (ie.
+v1.4 through v1.4.5 are called v1.4.1 through v1.4.6 in china/korea).